nhatcher/nhatcher.github.io/content/post/hugo-and-github.md

 Favicon (*)
 -----------

 Your website probably needs a [favicon](https://en.wikipedia.org/wiki/Favicon).
-The easiest way is to go to one of the many [favicon generators](https://favicon.io/favicon-generator/).
+The easiest way is to go to one of the [many](https://www.favicon.cc/) [favicon](https://www.ionos.com/tools/favicon-generator) [generators](https://favicon.io/favicon-generator/).

 If you don't know what to do just get your initials, some colors and good to go!
-If it works for [Bill Gates](https://www.gatesnotes.com/) works for you.
+If it works for [Bill Gates](https://www.gatesnotes.com/), it probably works for you.